Shad0603/Weather-App/README.md

 - **Single City Weather Data**: Fetches and displays weather data for a specified city.
 - **Multi-City Threshold Filter**: Fetches weather data for multiple cities and displays those above a specified temperature threshold.
+- **Weather by Coordinates**: Fetches weather data for a location specified by latitude and longitude coordinates.
+- **5-Day Weather by Coordinates**: Fetches weather data over a period of 5 days for a location specified by latitude and longitude coordinates.

 ## Setup